rxOred/blog/content/post/analysis/anubis/anubis.md

 ![androguard results](/img/anubis/anubis_androguard.png)

-here androguard shows us recievers, main activity and the services.
+here androguard shows us receivers, main activity and the services.

 However all the above names seemed to be obfuscated.